axelkr/happy-barnacle/README.md

 Class Server starts a REST interface.
 You can either start it in your environment or use index.ts to start it directly from the shell.
 The server allows Cross-Origin-Requests for calls originating from localhost.

 ### GET /objectEvent
 Retrieve all objectEvents of a topic.
-Topic is a mandatory parameter.
+Topic is a mandatory parameter. object and objectType are optional parameters.

 ### POST /objectEvent
 Store a new objectEvent.